Joooohan/jax_trees/README.md

 `tree[depth][rank]`.
 You know that `tree[level][rank]` has children `tree[level+1][2*rank]` and `tree[level+1][2*rank+1]`.

+For the `fit` and `predict` methods to be jitted, the class must be registered as a Pytree custom type.

 ## Retracing of inner JIT functions

 Inner functions are retraced when called several times as if the whole code was